 At AloeCure, we use the word bioavailable when describing our products, but it might not be a term you are familiar with.
 So what does it mean anyway?
 You may be surprised to know that it is one of the most important factors in nutrition.
 So in this blog, we discuss its meaning and how it applies to healthy eating.

 Simply put, bioavailability is the ease with which any nutrient from the food you consume can make its way into your body.
-Essentially, the process that every nutrient takes is the same: the food must be digested so the nutrient can be released from the food that contained it and then, in turn, the digestive track (and the rest of the body) must absorb that nutrient.
+Essentially, the process that every nutrient takes is the same: the food must be digested so the nutrient can be released from the food that contained it and then, in turn, the digestive tract (and the rest of the body) must absorb that nutrient.
 The ability to absorb the nutrients rely on numerous factors such as your health status, gender, and age.
 As you age, it tends to slow your metabolism down, which affects your digestion and the ability to absorb nutrients.

-Not all the food we eat contains an adequate amount of nutrition.
+As anyone that follows nutritional science will likely have heard, not all the food we eat contains an adequate amount of nutrition.
 A nutrient is considered highly bioavailable if it can be dependably absorbed and digested at a high rate.
 Just the opposite, a nutrient is considered poorly bioavailable if its absorption and digestion are difficult.